ctopheryoung/ping_pong/README.md

 * Will count from one to the number input by the user
 * Will print "ping" instead of any number that is evenly divisible by 5
 * Will print "pong' instead of any number that is evenly divisible by 5
-* Will print "pingpong" instead of any number that is evenly divisible by both 3 and 5
+* Will print "pingpong" instead of any number that is evenly divisible by 15

 ## Support and contact details
 Chris Young